Skip to main content

 © Getty Images, Foto: AzmanJaka

-Just in time for spring-like temperatures, the inspiring mega event "Umweltfestival am Brandenburger Tor" awaits you.
-You can discover innovative projects, organic food and sustainable companies at over 250 stands.
+Just in time for spring-like temperatures, the inspiring "Umweltfestival am Brandenburger Tor" awaits you.
+You can discover innovative projects, organic catering and sustainable companies at over 250 stands.
 Let yourself be infected by the enthusiasm for sustainability and stroll along the adventure mile between the Brandenburg Gate and the Victory Column.
 Two stages will entertain you with discussions, award ceremonies, music and more.
-If you sometimes think you're at a loss with your environmental awareness, the sustainable movement on this day will convince you otherwise.
+If you think you've lost your way with your environmental awareness from time to time, the sustainable movement on this day will convince you otherwise.

 Where: Straße des 17.
 Juni, Mitte